csconfederation/stats-importer/README.md

 or if building/running with cargo

-`cargo run -- --directory /path/to/demo/directory`
+`cargo run --release -- --directory /path/to/demo/directory`

 Note: CSC-Stats will need to have read access to this directory